yash2607-del/HackCbs-Project/README.md

 The generative AI model analyzes the input and classifies symptoms into medical specializations.

-The system retrieves and displays a list of relevant doctors based on specialization and location.
+The system retrieves and displays relevant doctors based on specialization and location.

 Medicine Search and Map Integration